| Type | Fried rice |

 Today, many recipes for Chinese fried rice exist.
 This includes regional varieties such asYangzhou fried rice (扬州炒饭;Yángzhōu chǎofàn) fromYangzhou,[10]Hokkien fried rice (Chinese:福建炒飯;Fuk1gin3 caau2faan6) fromFujian, and spicySichuan fried rice from Sichuan.
 Sichuan fried rice is notable for its tangy, hot and spicy flavour owed todoubanjiang chili sauce mixed with garlic, green and red onion.[11]

-Chinese fried rice dishes also spread to other parts of the world.
-The stir-fried technique that requires the use of Chinese wok, also the use of soy sauce as a seasoning in fried rice, clearly demonstrate Chinese cuisine influence.
-These cooking elements has spread to neighboring East Asian countries, the Southeast Asian region, and subsequently, the rest of the world.
+Chinese fried rice dishes have spread to other parts of the world.
+The stir-frying technique that requires the use of a Chinese wok, and the use of soy sauce as a seasoning in fried rice, spread to neighboring East Asian countries, the Southeast Asian region, and subsequently the rest of the world.
 For example, Japanesechāhan (チャーハン;炒飯) originated from the fried rice made by Chinese immigrants in the 19th century.[12]
-Despite having distinctly stronger flavour,Indonesiannasi goreng is also believed initially was influenced by Chinese fried rice.[13]
+Despite having distinctly stronger flavour,Indonesiannasi goreng is also believed to have been initially influenced by Chinese fried rice.[13]

-Latin American countries also have their versions of Chinese fried rice since long ago,[14] such asarroz chaufa (Peruvian-Chinese fried rice) andarroz frito (Cuban-Chinese fried rice andPuerto Rican-Chinese fried rice).[15]
+Latin American countries also have versions of Chinese fried rice,[14] such asarroz chaufa (Chinese Peruvian fried rice) andarroz frito (Cuban-Chinese fried rice andPuerto Rican-Chinese fried rice).[15]
 Indianpulao is also influenced by Chinese fried rice.[16]

-Chinese fried rice is often a common staple inAmerican Chinese cuisine, especially in the form sold asfast food.
+Chinese fried rice is common inAmerican Chinese cuisine, especially in the form sold asfast food.
 The most common form of American Chinese fried rice consists of some mixture of eggs,scallions, and vegetables, with chopped meat added at the customer's discretion, and usually flavored withsoy sauce instead oftable salt (more typical for Chinese-style fried rice).
-Sometimeschop suey-fried rice combo is offered in Chinese restaurant in the United States.
+Sometimes achop suey-fried rice combo is offered in Chinese restaurants in the United States.

-The dish is also a staple of Chinese restaurants in theUnited Kingdom (both "sit-in" and "takeaway"), and is very popular in theWest African nations ofNigeria,Ghana andTogo, both as restaurant and asstreet food.
+The dish is also ubiquitous in Chinese restaurants in theUnited Kingdom (both sit-in and takeaway), and is common in theWest African nations ofNigeria,Ghana andTogo, both in restaurants and asstreet food.

 McDonald's serves McChao, a Chinese fried rice dish named afterchǎofàn, which means "fried rice" in Chinese.[17]